tomscolaro/blog/_posts/2019-03-25-data-for-free.md

 browser.get('https://www.ibisworld.com/industry-trends/market-research-reports/manufacturing/')
 ```

 The function .find_elements_by_xpath() method allows the browser to find specific tags, classes and ids in an HTML page.
-Below, we can see that I am find all <a> tags with HREF links in them.
+Below, we can see that I am find all 'a' tags with HREF links in them.
 I want to iterate through these later, so I created a list I could append to from the loop.
 Then, I want to create a data frame, filter them down to the ones relevant to manufacturing and then return the list of strings to be navigated to later.

 ```python